Imageomics/HDR-anomaly-challenge/pages/evaluation.md

 		- Images of all Species A subspecies: these images are considered "normal" (not anomaly) cases.
 		- A signal set comprising the most common hybrid: these images are considered anomaly cases.*
 	* The goal is to develop an algorithm to detect hybrid instances (the anomaly cases).
-	* Upload your model: feedback will be provided on the development set until the end of the challenge:
+	* Upload your model: feedback will be provided on the development set until the end of the challenge; one submission is allowed per day.
 		1. Detect signal and non-signal hybrid subspecies of Species A.
-		2. Detect signal hybrid subspecies of the mimic Species B.
+		2. Detect subspecies hybrids among the mimic Species B (Species B subspecies are mimics of the Species A signal hybrid parent subspecies).
 	* Participants may submit _one_ score on the development sets to be displayed on the leaderboard.
 This score can be removed and replaced with a newer or better score as they choose.
 2. **Final phase:**
 	* This phase will start automatically at the end of the challenge.